 Your Designer will amend the plan, if required, draw up a Contractual Plan of the finished design and meet with you again.
 The Contractual Plan ensures you get the garden you have asked for!

 Once you have approved the final design, your Designer can provide a costing of material supply and installation.
 It may take a few weeks to get quotes from suppliers.

 We will then meet with you to discuss materials and prices.

 By the end of this stage, you should have a clear idea of how your new garden will look and how much it will cost.

 Once you have approved the final plan, the design team will check the survey details, refine and label the plan, draw up the specification document and the order form.

 At the time of ordering, you will receive a fully annotated copy of your new plan, a detailed construction schedule, a copy of the order form and your first invoice for mobilization of the construction works.

 We will also give you a provisional start date for your project (weather permitting).

 It is the plants that bring a garden to life and during the final stages of the hard landscaping we will begin the next stage, which is to clarify ideas on vegetation and develop The Planting Plan.

-Once construction begins your designer will visit the project at every significant stage.
-Garden meetings with yourself and the designer ensure that the project is completed to your satisfaction.
+Once construction begins your Designer will visit the project at every significant stage.
+Garden meetings with your Designer ensure that the project is completed to your satisfaction.